SimonDanisch/Bonito.jl/docs/src/interactions.md

             }
             $(svg).replaceChildren(svg_node);
         }
-        JSServe.onany(observables, update_svg)
+        Bonito.onany(observables, update_svg)
         update_svg(observables.map(x=> x.value))
         """)
     return DOM.div(D.FlexRow(D.FlexCol(nsamples, sample_step, phase, radii), svg))
 end
 ```

-This works, because the Javascript side of JSServe, will still update the observables in Javascript (which are mirrored from Julia), and therefore keep working without a running Julia process.
+This works, because the Javascript side of Bonito, will still update the observables in Javascript (which are mirrored from Julia), and therefore keep working without a running Julia process.
-You can use `js_observable.on(value=> ....)` and `JSServe.onany(array_of_js_observables, values=> ...)` to create interactions, pretty similar to how you would work with Observables in Julia.
+You can use `js_observable.on(value=> ....)` and `Bonito.onany(array_of_js_observables, values=> ...)` to create interactions, pretty similar to how you would work with Observables in Julia.